emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 Memory management
 =================

-JavaScript, specifically ECMA-262 Edition 5.1, does not support `finalizers`_
-or weak references with callbacks.
-Therefore there is no way for Emscripten to automatically call the destructors on C++ objects.
+JavaScript only gained support for `finalizers`_ in ECMAScript 2021, or ECMA-262 Edition 12.
+The new API is called `FinalizationRegistry`_ and it still does not offer any guarantees that the provided finalization callback will be called.
+Embind uses this for cleanup if available, but only for smart pointers, and only as a last resort.

-.. warning:: JavaScript code must explicitly delete any C++ object handles it has received, or the Emscripten heap will grow indefinitely.
+.. warning:: It is strongly recommended that JavaScript code explicitly deletes
+    any C++ object handles it has received.

 The :js:func:`delete()` JavaScript method is provided to manually signal that a C++ object is no longer needed and can be deleted: